p2irc/deepplantphenomics/docs/Tools.md

 ## Vegetation Segmentation Network

-The vegetaion segmentation network can perform automatic segmentation of foreground pixels from background pixels.
+The vegetation segmentation network can perform automatic segmentation of foreground pixels from background pixels.
 It outputs arrays which can be output to a file using a Python library like [Pillow](https://python-pillow.org/).

 ```
 import deepplantphenomics as dpp